 Debt collectors aren't always honest about the debts they're collecting.
 So it shouldn't come as a surprise to hear that collectors sometimes make up debts to collect.
 These so-called phantom debts have never existed and though you don't have an obligation to pay, the debt collector will never tell you that.
 They're hoping you never ask.

-Collectors try to collect phantom debts are actually violating the Fair Debt Collection Practices Act, which is the federal law that governs third-party debt collectors.
+Collectors trying to collect phantom debts are actually violating the Fair Debt Collection Practices Act, which is the federal law that governs third-party debt collectors.
 They are not allowed to "mispresent" the amount you owe and saying you owe a nonexistent debt does just that.

 We have so many financial transactions in a lifetime, it's hard to mentally keep track of them all.
 Dishonest debt collectors use that to their advantage.
 They're hoping that you'll believe you owe the debt and will pay them for it.
 If you're even a little bit unsure about the legitimacy of a debt, do not acknowledge it and do not agree to pay it.

 Is it a phantom debt or real debt?

 The FDCPA gives you the right to have a collector verify your debt through a process known as debt validation.
 You have 30 days from the date the debt collector first contacted you to request validation of the debt.
 Then, after you've requested validation, the collector has to provide proof that it owns the debt or has been assigned to collect it by the original creditor.
-If the collector can't provide this proof, it can't continue to collect from you.
+If the collector can't provide this proof, it can't continue to attempt to collect from you.